 This shift in semantics has led to a number of methods receiving as query a set of example members of the answer set.
 The search system then infers the entire answer set based on the given examples and any additional information provided by the underlying database.
 In this tutorial, we present an excursus over the main example-based methods for exploratory analysis.
 We show how different data types require different techniques, and present algorithms that are specifically designed for relational, textual, and graph data.
 We conclude by providing a unifying view of this query-paradigm and identify new exciting research directions.

-The tutorial will be presented in May, at ESWC'20 See the official program.
+The tutorial has been presented on June 3, 2020, at ESWC See the official program.